abstractitptyltd/abstractit-puppet/README.md

 ####[Private] Class: **puppet::master::config**
 #####*Description*
-  The `master/config.pp` manifest is responsible for managing the master-specific configuration settings of `puppet.conf`
+  The `puppet::master::config` class is responsible for managing the master-specific configuration settings of `puppet.conf`

 #####*Parameters*